Click To Call: (973) 377-7377

 A Guide to the Eviction Process in New Jersey

-No landlord wants to deal with an eviction.
+No landlord wants to deal with the eviction process.
 After all, evictions mean a loss of your stable rental income and will have additional expenses, such as legal fees and court costs.
-Additionally, filing court documents, attending hearings, and coordinating the removal of tenants, on top of working to find new renters, can put a lot of stress on you.
+Additionally, filing court documents, attending hearings, and coordinating the removal of tenants, on top of working to find new tenants, can put a lot of stress on you.

 There are many things a landlord can do to reduce the likelihood of evictions, including screening tenants and writing a solid lease or rental agreement.
 However, even with those measures, evicting tenants is sometimes unavoidable.
 As such, it’s essential for landlords understand the New Jersey eviction process.

-In this article, the experts at Lone Eagle Management will go over everything you should know about how to legally evict a tenant.
+In this article, the experts at Lone Eagle Management will go over everything a landlord should know about how to legally evict a tenant.

 An Overview of Conducting Evictions in New Jersey